The Clemson University Herbarium

 The Herbarium is participating in a major National Science Foundation project to digitize herbaria collections across the southeastern U.S. Please click here for more information about this grant.

 Dixie Damrel, curator of the Herbarium, was awarded a Fulbright Scholarship to work in Malaysia during Spring, 2015.
-Please click here for more information about her grant.
+For more information about her grant see Clemson's media release.
+She also kept a blog of this trip.